Skip to main navigation Skip to main content

 Individual Income Tax is due on all income earned by Kentucky residents and all income earned by nonresidents from Kentucky sources.

-Kentucky's individual income tax law is based on the Internal Revenue Code in effect as of December 31, 2022.
-The tax rate is four and one-half (4.5) percent and allows itemized deductions and certain income reducing deductions as defined in KRS 141.019.
+Kentucky's individual income tax law is based on the Internal Revenue Code in effect as of December 31, 2023.
+The tax rate is four (4) percent and allows itemized deductions and certain income reducing deductions as defined in KRS 141.019.
 A full-year resident of Kentucky files Form 740 and a person who moves into or out of Kentucky during the year or is a full-year nonresident files Form 740-NP.

 Individual income tax laws are found in Chapter 141 of the Kentucky Revised Statutes.